 Many products throughout history have been changed or discontinued thanks to these product liability claims and many consumers are now safer than ever before.
 Items like car seats, toys, baby cribs (remember the ones that could slide up and down on one side and fingers or more could get stuck?) and more have been changed thanks to these product liability claims.

-If you have been injured due to a defective or dangerous product, make sure to contact our product liability lawyers at Nettles Morris Law Firm in Las Vegas, NV.
+If you have been injured due to a defective or dangerous product, make sure to contact our personal injury lawyers at Nettles Morris Law Firm in Las Vegas, NV.
 We have the experience needed to take care of your case and get you the compensation that you need.
 Contact Nettels&Morris today to speak with a product liability lawyer.
 One of our defective product attorneys will answer any questions you might have let you know whether or not you have a case.
-Call us today at (702) 710-9964.
+Contact us today at (702) 410-6239.